Shriinivas/blenderbezierutils/README.md

 #### Starting Angle (Available in Ellipse / Circle)

-The starting angle can be entered directly in the edit box of the toolbar or changed incrementally using `up` or `down` arrow keys while drawing the shape.
+The starting angle can be entered directly in the edit box of the toolbar or changed incrementally using `Up` or `Down` arrow keys while drawing the shape.
 This angle changes the tilt of the ellipse being drawn.

 #### Copy Object Properties